neilmayhew/township-roads/README.md

 An example of the SVG output is given above.

-There's also a graphical program called `visualizer` that displays the illustration in a window.
+There's also a GTK-based graphical program called `visualizer` that displays the illustration in a window.
 Currently it doesn't take command line arguments to define the problem parameters, but this is planned as a future enhancement.
 A further enhancement will be to allow direct manipulation of the parameters by dragging lines.

 ## The Code